 If you have applied to the R2HC programme, are a current R2HC grantee, or are working in an existing research partnership we have a range of resources to support you in making your partnership work as effectively as possible.

 Strong partnerships are key to delivering effective research.
-At R2HC we want to ensure that the research we fund is undertaken by researchers and practitioners that value and understand the both the importance and the challenges of effective collaboration.
+At R2HC we want to ensure that the research we fund is undertaken by researchers and practitioners that value and understand both the importance, and the challenges, of effective collaboration.

 Mentoring and Support

-For our grantees we provide bespoke partnership mentoring and support as needed.
+For our grantees we provide training in effective partnership management for Principal Investigators, in addition to mentoring and support as needed.
 If you would like R2HC to attend your research start up meeting or offer advice and support at any stage of your research please contact the R2HC Partnerships Manager.

 - Partnership Brokers Association